algorandfoundation/algokit-cli/README.md

   - **AlgoKit Utils** ([Python](https://github.com/algorandfoundation/algokit-utils-py#readme) | [TypeScript](https://github.com/algorandfoundation/algokit-utils-ts#readme)): A set of utility libraries so you can develop, test, build and deploy Algorand solutions quickly and easily
     - [algosdk](https://developer.algorand.org/docs/sdks/) ([Python](https://github.com/algorand/py-algorand-sdk#readme) | [TypeScript](https://github.com/algorand/js-algorand-sdk#readme)) - The core Algorand SDK providing Algorand protocol API calls, which AlgoKit Utils wraps, but still exposes for advanced scenarios
   - [**Algorand Python**](https://github.com/algorandfoundation/puya): A semantically and syntactically compatible, typed Python language that works with standard Python tooling and allows you to express smart contracts (apps) and smart signatures (logic signatures) for deployment on the Algorand Virtual Machine (AVM).
-  - [**Algorand TypeScript**](https://github.com/algorandfoundation/puya-ts): A semantically and syntactically compatible, typed TypeScript language that works with standard TypeScript tooling and allows you to express smart contracts (apps) and smart signatures (logic signatures) for deployment on the Algorand Virtual Machine (AVM).
+  - [**Algorand TypeScript (Beta)**](https://github.com/algorandfoundation/puya-ts): A semantically and syntactically compatible, typed TypeScript language that works with standard TypeScript tooling and allows you to express smart contracts (apps) and smart signatures (logic signatures) for deployment on the Algorand Virtual Machine (AVM).
+This language is currently in beta.
   - [**TEALScript**](https://github.com/algorandfoundation/TEALScript): A subset of TypeScript that can be used to express smart contracts (apps) and smart signatures (logic signatures) for deployment on the Algorand Virtual Machine (AVM).
   - [**AlgoKit LocalNet**](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/localnet.md): A local isolated Algorand network so you can simulate real transactions and workloads on your computer